 Make a submission to the inquiry

-You can also voice your concerns by preparing a written submission to the federal parliamentary inquiry that is currently examining the Centrelink debt recovery program.
+You can also voice your concerns by preparing a written submission (or letter) to the Federal Parliamentary Inquiry that is currently examining the Centrelink debt recovery program.
+The Inquiry is accepting submissions up to 19 April, 2017.
 Advice and suggestions on how to prepare a submission to this inquiry can be found here.

 The Australian Council of Social Service has also prepared a helpful factsheet, ‘Privacy when participating in a senate inquiry’ outlining how submissions can be made confidential.
 For example, the factsheet includes advice on how to write a submission to a senate inquiry and make your story public without revealing your name or other identifying information.